usepaladin/event-discovery-database/README.md

 **Contributing**

-We welcome contributions to the Event Discovery Service!
+We welcome contributions to the Event Discovery Service or any other Veridius related service!
 Please see the [`CONTRIBUTING.md`](CONTRIBUTING.md) file for guidelines on how to contribute.

 **License**